Kushalbabu10/Two_way_communication_for_Deaf_people/README.md

    - MediaPipe detects hand landmarks.
    - TensorFlow model classifies gestures into characters or words.

-2. **Text/Speech Output**
+2. **Text Output**
-   - Recognized gestures are displayed as text and optionally voiced using TTS.
+   - Recognized gestures are displayed as text .

 3. **Voice Input**
-   - SpeechRecognition captures voice input and converts it into readable text.
+   - SpeechRecognition captures voice input and text input converts it into readable text.

 4. **Communication Display**
    - A chat-like interface shows the entire interaction in real-time.